 Today in History, on June 10, 1991, Clark Air Force Base in Pampanga, Philippines, the largest U.S. airbase at the time outside mainland U.S., starts evacuating due to the Mount Pinatubo eruption.
 Col. Jeffrey Grime leads the evacuation.

-Context: In 1947, the Military Bases Agreement between the post-war Philippines and the United States gave the U.S. a 99-year lease on all its military bases in #PH.
+Context: In 1947, the Military Bases Agreement between the post-war Philippines and the United States gave the U.S. a 99-year lease on all its military bases in the Philippines.
 In 1966, the agreement was amended to 25 years.
 From 1978-79, negotiations led to the agreement’s renewal.

 The U.S. bases in the Philippines were a cause of much tension in the country, with many local groups calling for its abrogation.
 In 1991, earthquakes in Central Luzon, and fissures on Mount Pinatubo alerted the country, as the volcanic eruption was confirmed imminently.

 On 9 June 1991, the volcano’s dome became unstable.
 The first pyroclastic flows appear, with ash eruptions.
 Evacuations were made along a 20 km radius from Mount Pinatubo.